chris-wynne/docker-environments/README.md

 # Docker Guides

 Docker set up guides for containerised development.
-Each folder contains set up for a specific development environment.
+Each folder contains set up for a specific development environment or tool.

 ## Why use docker for containerised development?